The 5 +1 different Scotch Regions

 Scotch Whisky from the Islands

-Besides these five major regions, there are some smaller islands that are home to more Whisky distilleries.
+Besides these five official regions, there are various small islands harboring distilleries.

-The Islands are enormously diverse and don't belong to an area recognized by the Scotch Whisky Association.
-Regardless, the islands are home to some famous Scotch brands.
+The Islands are enormously diverse but not an area recognized by the Scotch Whisky Association.
+Still, they are home to some famous Scotch brands.

 Subscribe to Cocktail Society!